Information for High School Counselors

 - Get help navigating the Accepted Students Checklist, learn more about applying as a transfer student, or attend an information session for prospective freshmen by signing up for a webinar.

-- Schedule a telecounseling session for one-on-one support from admissions or financial aid counselors.
+- Schedule a telecounseling session for one-on-one support from our admissions counselors.

 - Claim their Montclair State Swag!
 Attend a Virtual Accepted Student Day to learn more about Montclair State’s tremendous value, interact with other incoming students, and get access to the materials and giveaways we would’ve offered if we were able to have an in-person Accepted Student Day.
 More dates are planned.
 Students should check our Virtual Resources website and their email frequently!